The 'hawker interns' selling prawn mee: Choosing the hawker life over the tried and tested route

 Dressed in matching red shirts emblazoned with the logo of their stall, Prawn Village, it is hard to imagine the difficulties the two said they went through just a few months ago.

-But indeed, there were teething issues when they first started work in June.
+But there were teething issues when they first started work in June.

 At the time, Prawn Village opened for business at 9am, and the two said their biggest initial challenge was waking up early enough to get to work by 7.15am – a necessity, given the numerous tasks they have to complete before they serve their first customer.